Miriam Vale: History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.

 Miriam Vale Post Office opened on 1 April 1877.

 Miriam Vale Provisional School opened in March 1897 and became Miram Vale State School on 14 July 1897.

 St Mary's Anglican Church was opened on Sunday 18 February 1912 by Bishop George Halford.
 It was a timber church.
 It was replaced by a new church built circa 1975.

 Miriam Vale War Memorial was unveiled on 14 December 1921 by John William Fletcher, the Member of the Queensland Legislative Assembly for Port Curtis.

 St Peter Chanel Catholic Church was opened in September 1954 by Bishop Andrew Gerard Tynan.
 It was a timber church.

-Timber industry

-The timber industry has roots in the late 19th century, with early timber cutters working along the Bobby Range cutting hoop pine.
-In these early days hoop pine was cut and two timer chutes allowed logs to be shot to the foot of the range where bullock wagons were waiting.
-Evidence of these old chutes can still be found at the back of Boreelum on the sides of the range.
-The southern chute was on tram rails and consisted of two carriages.
-As the log was lowered down the mountain the other empty carriage was drawn to the top.
-This was achieved by a small overtaking siding in the middle.
-The other chute to the west was smaller and built out of logs.
-The timber was in most cases ferried to rail at Lowmead.

-There were also many timber mills in the district but many of these closed in the late part of the century.
-Perhaps the closest mill to town was located on the flat at House Creek.